MicroEJ/docs/Trainings/tutorialImproveCodeQuality.rst

 ^^^^^^^^^^^

 - MicroEJ supports only compile-time annotations.
-The usual annotations we encourage to use are ``@Override``, the Null Analysis annotations, and ``@deprecated``.
+The usual annotations we encourage to use are ``@Override``, the Null Analysis annotations, and ``@Deprecated``.

-- Another typical use case of annotations use in MicroEJ technology is testing.
+- Another typical use case of annotations is for declaring JUnit tests.
 See :ref:`sdk_6_test_project` for more information.

 - You can also define your custom annotations in conjonction with add-on processors.

 Polymorphism, Inheritance, and Interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Interfaces are not more costly than abstract classes, everything is done at compile-time.
-  But prefer interfaces to abstract classes for the following reasons:
+- Prefer interfaces to abstract classes for the following reasons:

   - it easily integrates with existing classes, add the ``implements`` to existing classes, it is harder to do with abstract classes,
   - interfaces allow the easy notion of `mixin <https://en.wikipedia.org/wiki/Mixin>`_,